Welcome to the Planning Office

 Christopher Price, AICP

 This division is responsible for maintaining the Comprehensive Plan which may include preparing updates to the plan, processing comprehensive plan amendment requests, and processing public facility reviews.
-Long Range Planning also coordinates the County's cultural resources program including support to the Historical Commission and Architectural Review Board.
-Potomac Communities also within this division as is the Planning Office webmaster.
+Long Range Planning coordinates the County's cultural resources program including archaeology and support to the Historical Commission, as well as providing support to other committees and councils such as the Agricultural and Forestal Districts Advisory Committee, DCSM/Zoning Ordinance Advisory Committee, Trails and Blueways Council, and Architectural Review Board.
+This division coordinates Special Planning Projects, provides GIS analysis and data services for the Planning Office, such as the Build-Out Analysis, maintains Planning Office Maps and provides research and policy analysis for Zoning Text Amendments.
+Potomac Communities is also within this division as is the Planning Office webmaster.

 Back to Top